jaspector

 Building permits are required for: new construction (including prefabricated sheds, decks, garages, and additions), solar installations (roof-mount and ground-mount), remodeling or renovation involving structural modifications, grading, fences, signage, home occupations (Type B per Zoning Ordinance), business occupancy or relocation, demolition, temporary/mobile vendors, and burning.
 Major renovations with structural changes require permits.
 Retaining walls 30 inches or more above grade require a permit.
 Pools and hot tubs 24 inches or more in depth require a pool permit.
 Sediment and erosion control plans are required for disturbance exceeding 5,000 sq ft or 100 cubic yards.
 Converting a duplex to single-family requires a Renovation Permit.

-Typical processing time is Plan review typically 7-10 working days; full permit issuance timeline depends on zoning review, Planning Commission schedule (if applicable), and fee payment..
+Building permit processing times in Frostburg, MD typically run Plan review typically 7-10 working days; full permit issuance timeline depends on zoning review, Planning Commission schedule (if applicable), and fee payment..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Frostburg, MD.
 The following work is generally exempt: Roof replacements do not require a permit (unless property is in the Historic District and roofing materials are being changed, in which case a Certificate of Appropriateness is required).
 Note: No consolidated exempt-work list is published as a text page.
 Standard Maryland IRC and IBC exemptions (painting, finish work, like-for-like minor repairs not affecting structural or safety systems) are likely applicable; confirm with Community Development.
+When in doubt, confirm with the local building department before starting work.